 - 19. Explain classification of climate with special reference to Koeppen's and Thornthwaite's schemes. - 20.
 Explain the physicochemical characteristics of lithosphere and hydrosphere. - 21.
 Identify the human dimensions and land use in agro ecosystem, urban ecosystems and range lands. - 22.
 Elaborate on continental drift theory and evolution of continents.
 Give different evidences to support this theory.

-Course VIII- 21P2EVST06: DISASTER MANAGEMENT
+M.Sc.
+Degree Examination, Second Semester, Faculty of Environmental Science Course VIII- 21P2EVST06: DISASTER MANAGEMENT